 Talking movies, music and other close encounters of the social media kind.

 Movie composers.
-They are the Amadeus Mozarts and Ludwig Beethovens of the modern digital age.
+They are the Mozarts and Beethovens of the modern digital age.
 They use the power of a symphony orchestra and combine that classical sound with visual images from a film to evoke an emotional response.
-Whether it’s to make the viewer laugh or cry, to be filled with rage or fill their soul with happiness, or feel like they can fly like Superman, they provide the emotional heartbeat of the film.
+Whether it’s to make the viewer laugh or cry, to fill their soul with rage or happiness, or feel like they can fly like Superman – they provide the emotional heartbeat of the film.

 Some movie composers have created some of the greatest pieces of music.

 If you don’ t know who Hans Zimmer is – you’ll probably know his music scores from some of the great blockbuster films.
 And they’re quite a few – as you look below there’s a few pearlers:

 GLADIATOR TRUE ROMANCE BATMAN BEGINS THE DARK KNIGHT

 THE LION KING DAYS OF THUNDER BACKDRAFT MAN OF STEEL

 THE DARK KNIGHT RETURNS RAIN MAN DRIVING MISS DAISY

 THELMA & LOUISE BATMAN & SUPERMAN CRIMSON TIDE

 INTERSTELLAR INCEPTION THE DA VINCI CODE BLACK RAIN